 Model (5) in Table (6) shows that, after controlling for alternative explanations of the spread percentage and company-specific random effects, growth in cases exhibits a positive relationship with changes in the spread percentage.
 Consistent with Model (2), this positive relationship between growth in cases and changes in the spread percentage is statistically significant at a 1% level of significance.
 Therefore, the results from the random effects model also suggest that increases in the total number of confirmed COVID-19 cases lead to an increase in the bid-ask spread, and thus, a decline in liquidity.
 On the contrary, the negative relationship between growth in deaths and changes in the spread percentage becomes statistically significant at a 10% level of significance after controlling for company-specific random effects.
-This finding suggests that an increase in the bid-ask spread percentage.
-Given that a reduction in the bid-ask spread percentage in liquidity, these findings suggest that an increase in the total number of deaths caused by COVID-19 leads to an increase in the bid-ask spread percentage.
-Given that a reduction in the bid-ask spread percentage in liquidity, these findings suggest that an increase in the total number of deaths caused by COVID-19 leads to an increase in the bid-ask spread percentage.
-Given that a reduction in the bid-ask spread percentage in figure an increase in liquidity, these findings suggest that an increase in the total number of deaths caused by COVID-19 leads to an increase in the total number of deaths caused by COVID-19 leads to an increase in the bid-ask spread percentage.
+This finding suggests that an increase in the total number of deaths caused by COVID-19 leads to a decrease in the bid-ask spread percentage.
+Given that a reduction in the bid-ask spread percentage implies an increase in liquidity, these findings suggest that an increase in the total number of deaths caused by COVID-19 leads to an increase in the liquidity of firms constituted in the JSE All Share Index.